m-wojnar/reinforced-lib/README.md

 [rtd-badge]: https://readthedocs.org/projects/reinforced-lib/badge/?version=latest
 [documentation]: https://reinforced-lib.readthedocs.io/en/latest/

-**Introducing Reinforced-lib:** a lightweight Python library for the rapid development of RL solutions.
+**Introducing Reinforced-lib:** a lightweight Python library for the rapid development of reinforcement-learning (RL) solutions.
 It is open-source, prioritizes ease of use, provides comprehensive documentation, and offers both deep reinforcement learning (DRL) and classic non-neural agents.
 Built on [JAX](https://jax.readthedocs.io/en/latest/), it facilitates exporting trained models to embedded devices, and makes it great for research and prototyping with RL algorithms.
 Access to JAX's just-in-time (JIT) compilation ensures high-performance results.

 ## Installation